mastermakrela-rwth/ouichefs/submission/documentation.typ

 + `register_eviction_policy` and `unregister_eviction_policy` to register and
   unregister eviction policies.
 + `set_eviction_policy` to set which eviction policy is to be used.
 + `traverse_dir` is used to recursively traverse directory.
-It is written very flexible so we can use it in different eviction policies by adjusting the data that is passed to it.
+It is very flexible, which allows us to use it in different eviction policies by adjusting the functionality that is passed to it.
 + `ouichefs_remove_file` is our implementation of deleting a file based on whether we have the `dentry` available or not.
 + `ouichefs_file_in_use` is used to check whether a file is used.
 We know that